 Invite Your Right Brain to the Party

 - Allow your mind to wander to break free of linear thinking.
 If you’re trying to solve a musical problem, draw a cartoon or doodle.

 A Perfect Brainstorm

-Here are Davidson’s tips for “the perfect brainstorm” session:
+Here are some tips for a perfect brainstorm session:

 - Start with a clearly defined problem.